tangentsoft/pidp8i/doc/cc8-manual.md

 automatically do that conversion for you when making a SIMH paper tape image file, which you can then read into the OS/8 environment.

-The cross-compiler has some non-standard features to enable the interface between the main programme and the C library.
-This constitutes a compile time linkage system to allow for standard and vararg functions to be called in the library.

 Several of the C programs in this distribution `#include <init.h>` which inserts an assembly language initialization routine into the program at that point using the `#asm` [inline assembly feature](#asm).
 This file